 Do I qualify for the Post-9/11 GI Bill?

 In order to be eligible for the post 9/11 GI Bill, you must have at least 90 days of aggregate active duty service after Sept.
-10, 2001, and one of the following:
+10, 2001, have less than 16 years of active duty or selected reserve service (effective 7/20/2019), and one of the following:

 - still on active duty

 - were discharged with a service-connected disability after 30 days

 Who Can I Transfer My GI Bill To?